-Financial instruments that impact the Company's net income due to currency fluctuations include cash and finance payable denominated in U.S. dollars.
-The impact of a Canadian dollar change against U.S. dollars on cash by 10% would not have a significant impact on net loss for the nine months ended January 31, 2025.
+Financial instruments that impact the Company's net income due to currency fluctuations include cash denominated in U.S. dollars.
+The impact of a Canadian dollar change against U.S. dollars on cash by 10% would have an impact of approximately \$0.5 million on net loss for the year ended April 30, 2025.